-The County will be required to submit an Accessibility Compliance Report in 2019 in accordance with the requirements of the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).
+The County submitted the annual Accessibility Compliance Report in 2019 in accordance with the requirements of the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).

-2018 Accessibility Status Report
+2019 Accessibility Status Report

-The 2018 Accessibility Status Report includes the County of Bruce's commitment to removing barriers to our programs, services and facilities and the progress we have made on the actions to meet the AODA.
+The 2019 Accessibility Status Report includes the County of Bruce's commitment to removing barriers to our programs, services and facilities and the progress we have made on the actions to meet the AODA.